osmedeus/documentation/src/workflow.md

 # :brain: Understand the workflow

-Workflow is a way to represent your methodology as YAML files.
+Workflow is the core of the Osmedeus Engine which represents your methodology as YAML files.

 ![routine-detail](static/workflow/routine-detail.png){ loading=lazy }